Winfield Scott Edgerly: Sioux Expedition

-Frontier and Wounded Knee
+Frontier and Wounded Knee Massacre

 After the Sioux Expedition, Edgerly continued his service on the frontier; postings included Fort Abraham Lincoln (twice) and Fort Totten in addition to protecting the stagecoach road between Fort Abraham Lincoln and Deadwood, Dakota Territory and general scouting duties.
-From November 1878 to April 1879, Edgerly served as a witness at the court of inquiry at Chicago, Illinois into Reno's actions at Little Big Horn; Edgerly was recalled twice during the proceedings.
+From November 1878 to April 1879, Edgerly served as a witness at the court of inquiry at Chicago, Illinois, into Reno's actions at Little Big Horn; Edgerly was recalled twice during the proceedings.
 After the inquiry, Edgerly returned to frontier duty, including supervising the ordnance depot and Fort Abraham Lincoln, service at Fort Yates, Dakota Territory and a period inspecting cavalry horses.
 He served as a recruiting officer from January 1883 to October 1884.
 He was promoted to captain in the 7th Cavalry on September 22, 1883.

 In 1881, Edgerly and his wife had their only child, Winifred, who died at age three and one-half during 1885.

-Edgerly commanded Company G, 7th Cavalry during the Battle of Wounded Knee on December 28, 1890.
+Edgerly commanded Company G, 7th Cavalry during the Wounded Knee Massacre on December 28, 1890.
 One of his non-commissioned officers was Sergeant Frederick E. Toy, whom Edgerly recommended be awarded the Medal of Honor "for bravery displayed while shooting hostile Indians."
 The wording was changed on the final citation of Toy's award.

 After Wounded Knee, Edgerly was assigned to other posts in the west.
 He was assigned professor of military science at Maine State College during the 1895–1896 school year.
 His next assignment was duty with the National Guard of New Hampshire and as the U.S. mustering officer for New Hampshire from approximately Summer 1896 until June 1898.

 Spanish–American War

-Edgerly was promoted to lieutenant colonel, U.S. Volunteers on June 8, 1898 and concurrently appointed as inspector general.
-Edgerly was assigned to the 2d Army Corps from June 25, 1898 until its disbandment; during that period he served as inspector general and acting inspector general (in that order) and for several months as commissary of musters.
-While serving as a lieutenant colonel with the U.S. Volunteers, Edgerly was promoted to major of cavalry, 6th Cavalry Regiment, July 9, 1898 and was transferred to the 7th Cavalry Regiment on January 5, 1899.
+Edgerly was promoted to lieutenant colonel, U.S. Volunteers on June 8, 1898, and concurrently appointed as inspector general.
+Edgerly was assigned to the 2d Army Corps from June 25, 1898, until its disbandment; during that period he served as inspector general and acting inspector general (in that order) and for several months as commissary of musters.
+While serving as a lieutenant colonel with the U.S. Volunteers, Edgerly was promoted to major of cavalry, 6th Cavalry Regiment, July 9, 1898, and was transferred to the 7th Cavalry Regiment on January 5, 1899.
 He was honorably discharged from the Volunteers on April 12, 1899.

 Edgerly was assigned to Cuba in November 1899.
 In January 1900, he was serving as a major with the 7th Cavalry Regiment at Columbia Barracks in Quemados, Cuba.
-He was promoted to lieutenant colonel in the 10th Cavalry Regiment on February 19, 1901 but served as a squadron commander of the 7th Cavalry until May 1902.
+He was promoted to lieutenant colonel in the 10th Cavalry Regiment on February 19, 1901, but served as a squadron commander of the 7th Cavalry until May 1902.
 He performed inspector general duties and investigated Spanish war claims.
 He returned to the U.S. for duty with the 7th Cavalry from July 1902 to February 1903.
 He was promoted to colonel in the 2nd Cavalry Regiment in April 1903.
 He commanded Fort Myer, Virginia until December 1903, leaving that post for duty in the Philippines.